V3Sdevelopment/V3Sdevelopment/README.md

 - We use State of the Art Encryption Technology to protect any Data our App collects

+## About

+This Account is only the development and administrator account for the [V3S Organization](https://github.com/V3Sofficial).
+Please go there for products, projects, further information and more.

 ## Contact

 ### Support